Maarrk/silverbullet-grep/README.md

 - Setting to make the results page a temporary file (like the included Search plug)
 - Exclude files matching the `spaceIgnore` setting
+- Settings or commands for including meta and hidden pages

 ## Contributing